 So, let’s re-think what soft skills are and break them down into visible qualities.

-What are the top seven soft-skills? *
+What are the top seven soft-skills for success? *

 - Collaborative teamwork